afreund415/MBA-broadband-research/readMe.txt

 Overview:
 -The analysis was performed on the MBA's 11th report's validated dataset for fixed-broadband.
 -The validated dataset from the 11th report contains test results for September-October 2020 for a variety of ISPs and throughput tiers.
--The analysis was performed Google's BigQuery, Google Cloud Storage, Jupyter Notebooks, and Python -The analysis and charts in this repository were used in a Reply Comment and presented in two Ex Parte meetings with the FCC as part of the CG Docket No. 22-2: Empowering Broadband Consumers Through Transparency proceeding (cited below).
+-The analysis was performed using BigQuery, Google Cloud Storage, Jupyter Notebooks, and Python -The analysis and charts in this repository were used in a Reply Comment and presented in two Ex Parte meetings with the FCC as part of the CG Docket No. 22-2: Empowering Broadband Consumers Through Transparency proceeding (cited below).
+-The research is ongoing and will be presented as a paper at TPRC 2022 in Washington DC in September, 2022: http://www.tprcweb.com/accepted-papers

 Repo Structure:
 1. Download and upload metric analysis for multiple concurrent TCP connections on IPv4